Bomingmiao/bomingmiao.github.io/_pages/about.md

 - Statistical learning is also in the list and I would like to explore the probablistic generative models.
 - I am always interested in unkonwn fields and would like to explore more.

-## Recent Work
-- **Robust LLMs:** enhancing the robustness of LLMs by exploring both the vulnerability and explainability.
-- **OOD Detection (with [Andi Zhang](https://andi.ac/)):** investigating novel methods for calculating in-distribution and out-of-distribution probabilities based on generative models.

 ## Selected Papaers
 ### Noise Diffusion for Enhancing Faithfulness in Text-to-Image Synthesis [arXiv](https://arxiv.org/abs/2411.16503) [Code](https://github.com/Bomingmiao/NoiseDiffusion)